Understanding the Problem: One in three women and one in four men have been victims of physical violence by an intimate partner in their lifetime.

 These are normal reactions to abuse.
 You are not alone.

 If someone you know is being abused…

-– Document the abuse.
-Keep photographs, screenshots, a journal, police reports and hospital records.
+-Document the abuse.
+Keep photos, screenshots, a journal, police reports, and hospital records.